Feds Scouting Potential Sites In North Texas For Migrant Children To Stay

 Because of the surge, the federal government may care for more children this year than its previous peak of 59,170 in fiscal year in 2016.

-So far this fiscal year, the government has cared for 32,100 youngsters, up 50% from the last fiscal year.
+So far this fiscal year, the government has cared for 32,100 youngsters, up 50 percent from the last fiscal year.

 Jenkins said, “If we have the kids here in the Metroplex, where it’s closer to the people who want to help, then I think you’d see a lot ore help come to bear.”